Pennsylvania Sports Betting

-The Pennsylvania Gaming Control Board (PGCB)will oversees sports betting in the Keystone State.
+The PGCB oversees sports betting in the Keystone State.
 Both racetracks and casinos can accept wagers.
 There will be both in-casino wagering as well as mobile wagering.

 In order to accept bets, casinos need to apply for a $10 million sports betting license.
 In addition to this hefty fee, there are also some hefty taxes to go along with it.